 French Connection II (1975), for which he was nominated for the BAFTA Film Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture - Drama

-He won the Academy Award, a BAFTA Award and a Golden Globe Award for Best Supporting Actor for his role as "Little" Bill Daggett in revisionist Western film Unforgiven (1992).
+He won the Academy Award for Best Supporting Actor, a BAFTA Award for Best Actor in a Supporting Role and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as "Little" Bill Daggett in revisionist Western film Unforgiven (1992).

 He was nominated for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama for his role as Agent Rupert Anderson in crime thriller movie Mississippi Burning (1988).